soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/search-for-data.md

 Once preview is completed, the **Preview** button will be active.
 Click it to preview a sampled subset of the results.

-## Adding search results to a working set
+## Collecting search results to evidence

-When you are ready to collect and process the entire results of a search, you can do so by adding it to a working set.
-For details, see [Add data to a working set](add-data-to-working-set.md).
+When you are ready to investigate and remediate the search results, you can do so by adding it to evidence.
+When you add data to **Evidence** it extracts and re-indexes files, metadata, and text in a quarantined environment.
+For time-sensitive incidents, this allows you to quickly contain the environment by deleting data at original locations, and investigate re-created evidence afterwards in a quarantined environment.
+This also allows lightning fast search results and advanced analysis such as themes detection, email thread identification and near duplicate detection to facilitate your investigation.
+You can also add data from Non-Office 365 data sources to live side by side with the data you collect from Office 365.

+To add data to **Evidence**, start by selecting a search, in the search results fly out, click the *+ Add results to evidence* button.

+Adding data to evidence is a long running process, you can either track the progress in the Jobs tab or in the *Evidence status* column in the *Searches* tab.
+The process includes gathering items from Office 365 and finally Ingestion & Indexing.
+Once working set processing is completed, you can navigate to the working set by clicking on the *Working Sets* tab and then clicking on the working set.
+You can then move on to searching, reviewing, tagging and exporting any relevant data.